postfriday/webcellar/developers.md

 * [Deep AI Nudity Detection API](https://deepai.org/machine-learning-model/nsfw-detector) – Detects the likelihood that an image contains nudity and should be considered NSFW.
 Returns a number between 0 and 1, with 1 being 100% likely to contain nudity and be NSFW.
 * [Imagga](https://imagga.com/solutions/adult-content-moderation.html) – Imagga’s Adult Image Content categorizer filters out NSFW images and helps you serve content that’s most appropriate for your audience.
 * [Nanonets](https://nanonets.com/content-moderation-api/) – The most comprehensive content moderation API on the Internet.

+## Email
+* [Mosaico](https://mosaico.io/) – Mosaico is the first open source email template editor proudly brought to you by VOXmail: it is powerful and free!
+The email template builder supports responsive design and live wysiwyg editing.